Programmes Elmbridge wellbeing walks and cycle rides programmes - April to June 2022

 If you’d like to join our weekly Nordic walks please bring your own poles if you have them, or you can walk without poles as they are not essential.
 There will be an instructor led warm up before the walk.
 Nordic walks spaces can be booked in the same way as the Wellbeing Walks above.

-All our walks are led by volunteers, some have been volunteering since 2003 and others joined us just a few months ago.
-If, after a few walks with us, you feel it is something you would like to do, follow the link to to our Wellbeing Walks volunteer page.
+All our walks and cycle rides are led by volunteers, some have been volunteering since 2003 and others joined us just a few months ago.
+If, after a few walks or cycle rides with us, you feel it is something you would like to do, follow the link to to our Wellbeing walks and cycle rides volunteer page.

 "It's a lovely feeling when everyone says how much they have enjoyed the walk.
 And they are always amazed that I get them back without getting lost!"
 Karen, Volunteer Walk Leader since 2003.